 Composer & arrangement of many works for choruses of all voicings and levels, Kesselman’s best-known choral works include BUZZINGS for SATB on poetry of Emily Dickinson, Ad Amore for treble or tenor/bass voices and bells, SHONA MASS for various voicings and African percussion, Be Thou My Vision for SATB, Kaddish for My Father for SATB, clarinet and piano, Hope is the Song to words of Gordon Parks, Love Song for a Common Destiny for SATB, As One is One for SATB, string bass and piano, SENSOO for SATB and crotales, Nights in Armor for SATB, Kadosh/Benedictus for SSA or SAB brass quintet and organ, and Moonplay for SSA, flute and marimba.
 His choral arrangements span the worlds of African, Scottish, American, Japanese, Swedish, Native American, Spirituals, Hebrew and Yiddish songs and Christmas carols.
 He has also ‘re-thought’ works by Bach, Handel, Monteverdi for voices.

-Kesselman has been Director of Choral Activities at the College of DuPage in Glen Ellyn, a suburb of Chicago, since 1981.
+Kesselman served as Director of Choral Activities at the College of DuPage in Glen Ellyn, a suburb of Chicago, from 1981-2022.
 He is Founder and Music Director of the New Classic Singers, a professional choral ensemble.
-He also directs the DuPage Chorale and College of DuPage Chamber Singers.
+He also directed the DuPage Chorale and College of DuPage Chamber Singers.
 A native of Milwaukee, he holds undergraduate degrees in piano and composition from Macalester College in Saint Paul, Minnesota, and a master’s degree in conducting from the University of Southern California.
 In addition to teaching and composing, Mr. Kesselman is active as a conductor, pianist, clinician and lecturer.
-He is music director for a variety of opera and musical theatre productions.
-Kesselman is Chair of the Music Program at College of DuPage and Founding Curator of the Music Fridays @ Noon series.
-He currently serves as President of Illinois Choral Directors Association.
+He has been music director for a variety of opera and musical theatre productions.
+Kesselman was Chair of the Music Program at College of DuPage and Founding Curator of the Music Fridays @ Noon series.
+He served as President of Illinois Choral Directors Association.
 Chicago a cappella awarded Kesselman its Tribute Award in 2018.